chrisant996/clink/docs/clink.md

 You can turn off automatic suggestions with <code>clink set <a href="#autosuggest_enable">autosuggest.enable</a> false</code>, or turn them on with <code>clink set autosuggest.enable true</code>.

 When automatic suggestions are enabled and the cursor is at the end of the input line, a suggestion may appear in a muted color.
 If the suggestion isn't what you want, just ignore it.
-Or you can accept the whole suggestion with the <kbd>Right</kbd> arrow or <kbd>End</kbd> key, accept the next word of the suggestion with <kbd>Ctrl</kbd>-<kbd>Right</kbd>, or accept the next full word of the suggestion up to a space with <kbd>Shift</kbd>-<kbd>Right</kbd>.
+Or you can insert the whole suggestion with the <kbd>Right</kbd> arrow or <kbd>End</kbd> key, insert the next word of the suggestion with <kbd>Ctrl</kbd>-<kbd>Right</kbd>, or insert the next full word of the suggestion up to a space with <kbd>Shift</kbd>-<kbd>Right</kbd>.

 Here's an example of how auto-suggestion works.
 Suppose you ran a command, so now it's in your command history: